Ian144/Ian144.github.io/ADTs.md

     }
 ```

-But to be fair to Java and C# creating FsFIX messages that have many optional fields could be tedious, so helper factory functions are also generated like this one below for UserRequest.
+But to be fair to Java and C#, creating FsFIX messages that have many optional fields could be tedious, so helper factory functions are also generated like this one below for UserRequest.
 Some message types have many optional fields, there are 119 in an ExecutionReport, typing all the 'None's would be painfull.

 ```F#
 let MkUserRequest (userRequestID:UserRequestID, userRequestType:UserRequestType, username:Username) : UserRequest = {